Public Service gender pay gap, pay by gender and ethnicity and ethnic pay gaps.

 The Commission has reported the Public Service gender pay gap using average (mean) pay since 2000.
 This differs to Stats NZ’s approach of using median pay when reporting the gender pay gap for the entire workforce.

-Measuring the gender pay gap — Stats NZ
+Measuring the gender pay gap — Stats NZ (PDF)

 Median pay is the middle amount of pay earned — half of employees earn less, and half earn more.
 Median pay better reflects the pay a typical employee receives, which is one of the reasons Stats NZ uses median pay in its reporting across the workforce.

-The gender pay gap using median pay for the entire New Zealand workforce, as reported by Stats NZ, was 8.2% in 2024, down from the 8.6% reported for 2023.
+The gender pay gap using median pay for the entire New Zealand workforce, as reported by Stats NZ, was 5.2% in June 2025, down from the 8.2% reported for 2024.
 The graph below shows:

-• How the gender pay gap measured using median salaries has generally declined over time for both Public Service (down from 16.7% in 2000) and the overall New Zealand workforce (down from 14.0% in 2000).
+- How the gender pay gap measured using median salaries has generally declined over time for both Public Service (down from 16.7% in 2000) and the overall New Zealand workforce (down from 14.0% in 2000).

-• The gender pay gap for the overall New Zealand workforce declined at a slower rate than for the Public Service.
+- The gender pay gap for the overall New Zealand workforce declined at a slower rate than for the Public Service.

-Note that the Public Service gender pay gap using median pay is more volatile over time than that using mean pay.
+Note: that the Public Service gender pay gap using median pay is more volatile over time than that using mean pay.
 The structured nature of pay for many parts of the Public Service workforce, with large numbers of employees receiving the same pay, are driving this volatility in gender pay gaps using median pay.

 Pay by gender and ethnicity

 The graph below shows that in the Public Service men are paid more on average than women in each ethnic group, and Europeans are paid more on average than other ethnicities.
-This reflects the way that gender and ethnic bias compounds for Māori, Pacific and ethnic women.
+This reflects the way that gender and ethnic pay differences compound for Māori, Pacific and ethnic women.
 Pacific women and men have the lowest average salaries in the Public Service.
-Overall, the largest percent increases this year went to European women, and Māori women and men.
+Overall, the largest percent increases this year went to Asian women and men, and Pacific women.

 Ethnic pay gaps